ewwink/OBS-with-RTMPS-SSL-TLS/README.md

-# OBS-with-RTMPS-SSL-TLS
+# OBS with RTMPS (secure RTMP)
-Open Broadcaster Software (OBS) with RTMPS SSL TLS OpenSSL Support
+Open Broadcaster Software (OBS) with RTMPS SSL TLS OpenSSL support, compiled to solve problem with facebook server that not accepting normal rtmp.

 Features
 - Added support for RTMPS (SSL/TLS/OpenSSL)